3 1/2 cups sifted flour

 1 tsp. baking soda

-1 – 1/2 cups seeded raisins (I like to mix the dark & light together.
+1 1/2 cups seeded raisins (I like to mix the dark and light together.
 I also soak them in warm water for a few minutes as it plumps them up.)

-1 T. caraway seeds (optional – I don’t use caraway unless I know the person getting it likes them.)
+1 Tbs. caraway seeds (optional; I don’t use caraway unless I know the person getting it likes them.)

 Preheat the oven to 350 degrees.

-Sift together into a large mixing bowl, flour, sugar, salt, baking powder & soda.
+Sift together into a large mixing bowl, flour, sugar, salt, baking powder and soda.
 Stir in raisins and caraway seeds (optional).
-Beat eggs, then add buttermilk & butter, mix together.
+Beat eggs, then add buttermilk and butter, mix together.
 Add to dry ingredients and mix lightly.
 (If you like your soda bread a little moister, you can add a small amount of buttermilk here).